jeppan875/ubittest/README.md

 Cache-Control: s-maxage=1, stale-while-revalidate

 To see it in action go to frontpage and look at x-now-cache header after reloading:
-x-now-cache: MISS // the response is came from origin server and not cdn, only happens after a new deploy reload page
+x-now-cache: MISS // the response came from origin server and not cdn, only happens after a new deploy reload page
 x-now-cache: STALE // the response is stale and served from cdn, in the background a new request to origin server is done to get a fresh copy create a new article and reload